digitallyinduced/ihp/Guide/controller.markdown

     deriving (Eq, Show, Data)
 ```

 This defines a type `PostsController` with a data constructor `ShowPostAction { postId :: !(Id Post) }`.
-The arguent `postId` will later be filled with the `postId` parameter of the request url.
+The argument `postId` will later be filled with the `postId` parameter of the request url.
 This is done automatically by the IHP router.
 IHP also requires the controller to have `Eq`, `Show` and `Data` instances.
 Therefore we derive them here.

 After we have defined the "interface" for our controller, we need to implement the actual request handling logic.
 IHP expects to find this inside the `action` function of the [`Controller`](https://ihp.digitallyinduced.com/api-docs/IHP-ControllerSupport.html#t:Controller) instance.
 We can define this instance in `Web/Controller/Posts.hs`: